 - Respirators: Respirators are tight fitting masks, which create a facial seal when used.
 Respirators are designed to protect the wearer (when worn properly) from exposure to airborne contaminants within the limitations of the safety rating of the mask and filtration type used (particulate, organic vapor, etc.).
 There are many types of respirators including disposable, half-face, or powered air-purifying respirators and supplied air respirators.
 Respirators are assigned an “Assigned Protection Factor” and in the United States must be approved by the National Institute of Occupational Safety & Health (NIOSH) for specific ratings.
 Persons wearing respirators as part of employment must be cleared by a medical professional to do so and a fit-test must be performed to ensure proper fit to the wearer.
 Seal checks also need to be performed each time these respirators are put on.
 “N95” respirators, defined below, have become one common subject of discussion as part of the COVID-19 outbreak.

 - N95 Respirator: An N95 respirator is a respiratory protective device designed to achieve a very close facial fit and very efficient filtration of airborne particles.
 An N95 respirator is one of nine types of disposable particulate respirators.
 Respirators in this group are rated as “N”, “R”, or “P” based on whether they provide protection against oils.
-Respirators are rated “N,” if they are not resistant to oil, rate “R” if somewhat resistant to oil, and “P” if strongly resistant (e.g., oil proof).
-An N95 respirator is rated to remove 95% non-oil particulates that are at least 0.3 µm in diameter.
+Respirators are rated “N,” if they are not resistant to oil, rated “R” if somewhat resistant to oil, and “P” if strongly resistant (e.g., oil proof).
+An N95 respirator is rated to remove 95% of non-oil particulates that are at least 0.3 µm in diameter.
 While N95 respirators are expected to provide some filtration of viral particles, even a properly fitted N95 respirator does not eliminate the risk of illness or exposure.
 These types of respirators also require fit-testing as well as user seal checks each time they are donned.

 In a nutshell, the major distinction is that cloth face coverings are not intended to protect the wearer, but CDC states that they may prevent the spread of virus from the wearer to others.
 Surgical or medical masks may provide some protection for the wearer, the extent of which is dependent on the FDA approval for use but are not tight-fitting and use can result in some escape of unfiltered air into the breathing zone.
 Surgical or medical masks are also not designed to filter very small particles that may be inhaled.
 Respirators are designed to form a tight-fitting seal around the face and to protect the wearer from exposure to airborne contaminants within the limitations of the rating.